 - Posted by: avantconsulting

 What is Trade Financing and Why You Should Leverage On it for Business Expansion – We are all familiar with the terms trade and finance but when put side by side, what does it exactly mean?
 Trade finance refers to the financial instruments and products used by companies to facilitate trade.
 Trading is made more efficient and effective for both buyers and sellers, especially when there is a funding gap.

 To illustrate it simply, both the exporters and importers would respectively want some guarantee to their payment and goods.
 An exporter would want the importer to make prepayment for the goods shipped and on the flip side, the importer would expect some assurance to have the goods delivered.
 This is when trade financing kicks in – reducing both the payment and supply risk.
 Overall, trade financing makes it more seamless for both exporters and importers to conduct business.
 Import financing is widely adopted in Singapore given the heavy reliance on exports and imports.

 If your business does regular inventory purchases, chances are you are using trade financing as well.
-The key users of trade financing are as follows:
+The key users are as follows:

 What are some key terminologies/ trade finance products?

 Letter of Credit (LC)

 LC is a guarantee from the bank of the buyer to ensure that the buyer pays for the goods sold to him so it reduces payment risk on the seller’s end.
 Should the buyer be unable to make payment, the bank will be responsible for paying the amount.
 This is issued only after the bank has assessed the collaterals of the buyer because ultimately, the bank would not want to pay for someone who is likely to default payment and does not have sufficient collaterals.